Predictive Churn with the Set of Good Models: Framework

+If there exists a model within the $\epsilon$-Rashomon set that changes the prediction of an individual instance, we say that example is $\epsilon$-Rashomon \emph{unstable} according to Def.~\eqref{def::rand-epsset}.

 {\bf Remark.} Prior work tends to compute ambiguity over the training set~\cite{Marx2019, Watson-Daniels2022, multitarget}.
 If $\sample_{\textit{test}}$ is the train dataset, then $\epsilon$-Rashomon \emph{unstable} examples are simply those that are ambiguous according to definitions in the previous section.
-Here, we evaluate unseen test points and whether they are $\epsilon$-Rashomon \emph{unstable}.
+In experiments, we evaluate unseen test points to determine whether they are $\epsilon$-Rashomon \emph{unstable}.